 Today’s university graduates must be prepared to focus their intellectual skills on pressing global problems of world health, unequal access to resources, environmental degradation, and more.
 It is incumbent upon institutions of higher education to prepare students to better confront these pressing concerns.
-In response to this challenge, George Mason University invited a select group of prestigious international institutions to join a new Global Problem-Solving Consortium in 2012.
-The Consortium members offer focused programs that bring their students and faculty together to improve both their knowledge of global issues and their awareness of how other major societies approach these issues.
+In response to this challenge, George Mason University invited a select group of prestigious international institutions to join a new Global Problem-Solving Consortium from 2012-2014.
+The Consortium members offered focused programs that bring their students and faculty together to improve both their knowledge of global issues and their awareness of how other major societies approach these issues.

-Institutions currently committed to participation in the Consortium are:
+Institutions that participated in in the Consortium are:

 |Brazil – University of Brasilia||China – Tsinghua University|

 |India – University of Delhi||Kenya – Kenyatta University|

 |Korea – Yonsei University||Russia – Higher School of Economics (Russia)|

 |Turkey – Istanbul Sehir University||United States – George Mason University|

 2014: The Higher School of Economics in Moscow hosted a workshop on Global Food Security.
 Topics included the global food supply and related issues (e.g., climate change, fresh water shortages, and natural disasters).
 Students discussed issues of global food supply in the BRICS countries (Brazil, Russia, India, China and South Africa) as well as the relationship between these key emerging economies.
 The students created a true global course and dialogue.
 In their free time the participants had the opportunity to communicate with other Summer University students and dedicated professors, directors and academics at the HSE.

 2013: The Consortium offered its first summer workshop, on Water Management for Environmental Sustainability, at George Mason University.